Swing Offense Guide

-The only way to truly learn the Swing Offense is practice, practice, practice.
+The only way to truly learn the Swing Offense is to practice, practice, practice.
 In order to be prepared to run this offense in a game, you must practice.
 An obvious way to drill the Swing Offense is 5-on-5 full-court, but a better way to drill this is to break it down and focus on different segments and reads within the continuity.

 Here are a few practice drill recommendations...

-In the continuity, flare screens happen when there is a pass from the wing spot to top spot on the 3 man side.
-When you see this pass being made the weak side wing sets flare screen for top spot.
+In the continuity, flare screens happen when there is a pass from the wing spot to the top spot on the 3 man side.
+When you see this pass being made the weak side wing sets a flare screen for the top spot.
 This is an important segment of the continuity to isolate and drill.

 Things to Note